SAP-archive/teched2020-DEV360/exercises/part1/README.md

    <img src="/exercises/part1/images/trial_landing_page.png" alt="Trial Landing Page" width="600"/>
 </p>

-2. If not already done, download the CLI for SAP Cloud Platform.
+2. If not already done, download the CLI for SAP Cloud Platform (latest version for your operating system).
+Unpack the archive and copy the client file (for example, sapcp.exe) to your local system.
+Open the directory with the client file in the **Windows Command Prompt (CMD)** or **Terminal** for Mac.

 <p align="center" width="100%">
    <img src="/exercises/part1/images/trial_landing_page_cli.png" width="60%"/>